woogieboogie-jl/push-engine-contract/README.md

 open http://localhost:3000       # dashboard
 ```

-The transmitter continuously listens for deviation on the ETH/USD feed and, on
+The pushengine continuously listens for deviation on the ETH/USD feed and, on
 trigger, calls:

 ```solidity